andredesousa/angular-eslint-prettier-stylelint/README.md

 Unit tests are responsible for testing of individual methods or classes by supplying input and making sure the output is as expected.

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Use `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-Run `npm run test:watch` to keep executing unit tests in real time while watching for file changes in the background.
+Use `npm run test:watch` to keep executing unit tests in real time while watching for file changes in the background.

 If you want to exclude a specific test, simply use `xit()` or `xdescribe()`.
 If you want to run a specific test, use `fit()` or `fdescribe()`.